metablaster/WindowsFirewallRuleset/Readme/PredefinedRules.md

 # Windows firewall predefined (built in) rules

-Default Windows firewall has bunch of predefined rules, however this project will not make use of these rules, because they don't comply with project policy which is that a rule must be restrictive and contain a good comment.
+Default Windows firewall has a bunch of predefined rules, however this project will not make use of these rules, because they don't comply with project policy which is that a rule must be restrictive and contain a good comment.